Homemade Whipped Cream

 Whipping cream only has 30% milk fat, so it’s a little lighter and a little more time sensitive.
 That means it won’t hold its shape as much.

-If you’re eating the whipped cream right away, such as on hot chocolate, using either type of cream will work.
+If you’re eating your whipped cream right away, such as on thick hot chocolate, using either type of cream will work.

-However, if you need the whipped cream to last longer, such as on top of a small pumpkin pie, you’ll want to use heavy whipping cream.
+However, if you need it to last longer, such as on top of a small pumpkin pie, you’ll want to use heavy whipping cream.

-Next, you want to start beating on high speed until the cream starts to thicken.
+- Beat cold heavy cream on high speed until it starts to thicken.

 Once you reach the stiff peak stage, stop beating.
 If you go further than that, it’ll get grainy then eventually turn into butter.